By Heather Rhoades

 Methods to Get Rid of Wild Onions

 For these reasons, wild onion control needs to be a done with a combination of methods.
-It is best to take steps to get rid of wild onions in the spring, before the plants have a chance to go to seed, or in the fall, which will weaken any surviving wild onion plants and will make it more difficult for them to survive through the winter.
+It is best to take steps to get rid of wild onions in the spring, before the plants have a chance to go to seed, or in the fall, which will weaken any surviving wild onion plants, making it more difficult for them to survive through the winter.

 The next step to kill wild onions is to treat the area with either a non-selective herbicide (like Round-up) or boiling water.
 Both boiling water and non-selective herbicide will kill any plant it touches, so keep this in mind in regards to surrounding plants.